How debt settlement affects credit score

 When debt piles up it can quickly become overwhelming.
 And if you can’t increase your income to meet the monthly payments on your debt, you can easily end up facing a number that seems impossible to ever pay down or pay off.
 When you feel you’ve reached your limit with debt, debt settlement may be an option that can help.
 However, it has some pretty intense consequences for your credit score that should be considered before moving forward.

-Debt settlement will negatively impact your credit score
+How debt settlement can impact your credit score

 For starters, when you begin the process of debt settlement, you will be encouraged by your debt settlement representative to stop paying your monthly payments to your creditors.
 Payment history makes up 35 percent of your credit score total.
 When you stop making payments, your credit score drops.